MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

    a.
 In the **Store Name** field, enter a friendly name for the store.

    b.
-In the **Allow Location Access** field, move the slider to the On position if you would like to detect the location from your mobile device.
+In the **Allow Location Access** field, move the slider to the On position if you want to detect the location from your mobile device.
+You can also enter your location manually.

    c.
 Tap the **Add Store Image** field, and then do one of the following: